iver/iTool/README.md

 ## iTool

+**Work in progress**

+[2016.02.20] This tool is not complete, please come back soon.
-A command-line tool for iTunes Connect Reports
+A command-line tool for iTunes Connect Reports.

 ### Dependencies